nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 Installation
 ^^^^^^^^^^^^

-To use mim-tRNAseq, it is recommended to install the package using `conda`, preferably in its own environment:
+To use mim-tRNAseq, it is recommended to install the package from `bioconda` using `conda`, preferably in its own environment:
 ::
 	conda create -n mimseq
 	conda actiavte mimseq
-	conda install -c drewjbeh mimseq
+	conda install -c bioconda mimseq

 Additional packageges are required that cannot be installed by `conda` before mim-tRNAseq can be run.
 To install ggpol, please do the following: